-Croatia: Environment impact study for Wind farms rejected at court9.
-February 2016. / SEE Energy News
+Croatia: Environment impact study for Wind farms rejected at court, SEE Energy News

 At the corridor where the Wind Farm is to be located is the fly over corridor for birds, three more wind farms are disputable.